Healing Natural Oils

 Cold Sores in Children and Teenagers

-It is very difficult to isolate your small child from the possibility of contracting cold sores as well as other infections and you would not want to segregate your child to that extent because then he would suffer from lack of stimulation and the natural development of social skills and interaction with other children.
-It is also important to know that spreading the virus within the family unit itself is common
+It is very difficult to isolate your small child from the possibility of contracting cold sores as well as other infections.
+It is also important to know that spreading the virus within the family unit itself is common.

 If your child is attending a child care facility or perhaps a “mothers and babies” group, try to ascertain if there is a policy in place (a) to ensure that all children and adults use good hand washing practices with no sharing of towels (b) to exclude a child suffering from cold sores until these are healed and (c) to remove from the play area any toys that are put into the mouth, and that they are then disinfected.